-Storage system level virtualization is a new concept in the storage industry that allows storage administrators to focus on higher-level concerns regarding their specific storage needs.
+Storage system level virtualization is a concept in the storage industry that allows you to focus on higher-level concerns regarding your specific storage needs.

-With the Enterprise Virtual Array, the storage administrator no longer needs to manually present storage pools to the host servers.
+With the Enterprise Virtual Array, you no longer need to manually present storage pools to the host servers.
 That is, you do not choose specific disks and sets of disks to create levels of redundancy.
 No decisions need to be made as to which physical disks are involved in each storage unit.
-When the virtual disks are created, the entire set of disks in the cabinet are used for load balancing and sparing, which sets aside extra disk space for failure protection.
-The Enterprise Virtual Array improves performance as the data is written across many disks and not directed towards a single or specific set of disks.
+When you create virtual disks, the entire set of disks in the cabinet are used for load balancing and sparing, which sets aside extra disk space for failure protection.
+The Enterprise Virtual Array improves performance as the data is written across many disks and not directed toward a single or specific set of disks.

-Setup and management of virtualization is achieved with new software and hardware resources.
-The storage administrator has greater freedom and control with the following benefits:
+Setup and management of virtualization is achieved with software and hardware resources.
+You have greater freedom and control with the following benefits: